Orthopyroxenite

-ALH 84001 is an extraterrestrial example of an orthopyroxenite.
-It is an achondrite meteorite from Mars.
+Orthopyroxene rich endmember of the pyroxenite family.

-Orthopyroxenite is an ultramafic and ultrabasic rock that is almost exclusively made from the mineral orthopyroxene, the orthorhombic version of pyroxene and a type of pyroxenite.
+Orthopyroxenite is an ultramafic rock that is almost exclusively made from the mineral orthopyroxene, the orthorhombic version of pyroxene and a type of pyroxenite.
 It can have up to a few percent of olivine and clinopyroxene.
+If it contains between 5 and 40% olivine, it is an olivine orthopyroxenite.
+If it contains over 40% olivine and orthopyroxene, it is a harzburgite.

 This ternary diagram shows the orthopyroxenites as a function of olivine, clinopyroxene and orthopyroxene abundance.

 Orthopyroxenites can also occur on other planets.
 ALH 84001 is a Martian meteorite that can be classified as an orthopyroxenite.
 It is the only meteorite found with that composition and the only member of the Martian orthopyroxenite group of meteorites.